Ch4nKyy/BG3WASD/doc/test_checklist.md

     * After rotation, cursor icon is restored to the correct icon and not stuck on the rotate icon.
   * Rotate+Leftclick = Forward
   * Rightclick Camera Rotate works with Cancel Action and Context Menu
+    * (For some reason, the following points sometimes don't work after you tab in or start the game.
+But after a few seconds and clicking around, it should work!)
-    * Context Menu opens on click up, not click down
+    * Context Menu opens after short click, but not after long click
-    * Context Menu does not open after a long click
+    * Rightclick does not interrupt movement
-    * Context Menu can be opened quickly after movement
+    * Context Menu can be opened during WASD movement
 * Keybinding check reports errors in toml (invalid keynames) and game menu (important keys unbound)
 * Game does not crash, when you manually make the WASD Unlock fail
 * Controller is unaffected